|9-10 Apr 2024

 - Team management and communications

 In the first part of this course, candidates develop their knowledge of the principles and practice of emergency response.
-In the second part, candidates build their skill and experience through experiential learning in simulations, in preparation for a practical assessment.
+In the second part, candidates consolidate skill and experience through learning in a coached simulation, in preparation for a practical assessment.
 Candidates are assessed against competencies for the SIC role, as defined in COMAH regulations and guidance.
 Candidates pass or fail this assessment and a report is provided, containing quantitative and qualitative feedback.

 Why work with us?